 This tool looks like a pair of pliers with a small ring on one tip and a ball on the other tip with a screw at the back end.
 You put this tool over the problem part and tighten it to leave it overnight to do the stretching.

-Because patent leather is difficult to stretch, you will have to repeat the process several times until you are satisfied.
-Using this tool, a bump will be left on the leather but settle down when you wear the shoe.
+Because patent leather is difficult to stretch, you must repeat the process several times until you are satisfied.
+This tool will leave a bump on the leather, but it settles down when you wear the shoe.

 To protect the finish on the shoe, put it in a plastic bag before using the tool for stretching.
 These specialized tools can be pricey and might not be worth the money if you fix just one pair of shoes.